yehia67/documentation/node-software/0.1/iri/how-to-guides/run-an-iri-node-on-linux.md

 ```

 :::info:Is this your first node?
-If you are starting a node from scratch, you need to download the `spent-addresses-db` directory from [our website](https://dbfiles.iota.org/?prefix=mainnet/spent-addresses/), [the IOTA Partners website](https://iota.partners/#database), or the [IOTA Playbook](https://iri-playbook.readthedocs.io/en/master/faq.html#where-can-i-get-a-fully-synced-database-to-help-kick-start-my-node).
+You need to download the `spent-addresses-db` directory from [our website](https://dbfiles.iota.org/?prefix=mainnet/spent-addresses/), [the IOTA Partners website](https://iota.partners/#database), or the [IOTA Playbook](https://iri-playbook.readthedocs.io/en/master/faq.html#where-can-i-get-a-fully-synced-database-to-help-kick-start-my-node).

 After you've downloaded the directory, extract it into the same directory as your IRI Java file from step 4.
 For this example, the file is in the `/home/jake/node/` directory.
 :::

 Now that the IRI Java file and the `spent-addresses-db` directory are saved on your server, [configure the IRI](#configure-the-iri) before running it.